MoCsabi/WRO2025-FE-StormsNGR/src/README.md

 (The image is 640px*480px, horizontal FOV is 53°, vertical FOV is 41.5°, horizontal rotation is 0°, vertical rotation is 15°)

 `detectObjectColor(Object obj)`<br>
 Detects the color of the object by first calculating the pixel location of the top left point of the traffic sign and the bottom right point of the traffic sign gathered from the `Object` dataclass parameter.
-Then utilising multiprocessing uses `cv2.mean` to calculate the average of the selected area, plus we add a safety border of around 5 pixels.
+Then utilizing multiprocessing uses `cv2.mean` to calculate the average of the selected area, plus we add a safety border of around 5 pixels.
 Finally we subtract the `green` value from the `red` value, and compares this number to a well-calibrated border value to determine whether the sign is red or green.

 ### High-level functions